alisabrigok/run-multiple-npm-scripts/README.md

 `"tab:run-inside": ttab -t 'Bash Name' commandToBeRun` -> Used for openning a new tab with the given bash name and then running the provided command. "tab:run-inside" is basically the name of this command.

-`"run-inside": "npm start --prefix ./example-inside,` -> Used for executing another npm script using its relative path which might be belong to a compeletly different project. --prefix is used for that npm to run its own command on that relative path.
+`"run-inside": "npm start --prefix ./example-inside,` -> Used for executing another npm script using its relative path which might be belong to a completely different project. --prefix is used for that npm to run its own command on that relative path.

 `"run-outside": "node ../example-outside/outside"` -> Same as above but this time we only run a JavaScript file directly.
 So our commands can take shape however we want.